learn-co-curriculum/reading-ios-creating-custom-class/README.md

 Despite the plethora of class files available to us, solving any specific problem typically requires creating at least a few custom classes to tailor-fit our code to the current situation.
 None of the Apple libraries include, for example, a `Warship` class, nor a `ToySoldier` class, nor a `ChessBoard` class.
 In order to build an application that requires a representation of one of these objects, we would have to create a custom class to hold the data (properties) and perform the behaviors (methods) that the representation requires.

+Every [application program]() addresses some problem or set of problems that are relevant to some aspect of life—this actually is the etymology of calling a program an "application", because it has a *real-world application*.
+Within the context of an application program, some custom modeling will need to be done.
+The [system software](https://en.wikipedia.org/wiki/System_software) that supports [application software](https://en.wikipedia.org/wiki/Application_software) cannot possibly anticipate the needs of every application: a shopping cart application will need to model a cart and an item, a music player will need to model a song and a playlist, a flight simulator will need to model an airplane and a runway.
+It is our job as the developer to anticipate the needs of the application presented to us and to create those customized models when writing the application program.

 Creating a custom class is called "subclassing" and as a practice relies heavily on the concept of inheritance.
 Since we're not going to discuss the concept of inheritance until later, right now we're only going to subclass from `NSObject`—the most basic object of all of the objects; even it's name is boring.

-**//Flat-fact:** *The word "ponso" is derived from the acronym PONSO meaning "Plain Old NSObject".*
+**//Flat-fact:** *You may see the word "ponso" online; it is derived from the acronym PONSO meaning "Plain Old NSObject".*

-Despite being rudimentary, this is actually quite common in programming. `NSObject` provides a blank slate to start with when defining what properties and methods a class should contain.
+Despite being rudimentary, this is actually quite common in programming. `NSObject` provides a (nearly) blank slate to start with when defining what properties and methods a class should contain.

 ## Generate A New Pair Of Class Files